 Fixed rate mortgages mean you know exactly what you're paying each month.
-You may be enjoying cheap repayments now but they will rise and once the rate starts rising there's no telling how quickly and how high it will go.
+If you aren’t on a fixed-rate deal you may be enjoying cheap repayments now but they could rise and if the rate starts rising there's no telling how quickly and how high it will go.

 You would not be able to handle base rate rises

-If you're just about getting by at the minute and any rapid rate rises would leave you unable to make ends meet then you should be looking at fixed rate mortgages now.
-Even if rates don't rise until late Spring, remember it takes time to find and finalise a mortgage so it's not something you should leave until the last minute.
+If you're just about getting by at the minute and any rate rises would leave you unable to make ends meet then you should be looking at fixed rate mortgages now.

 You want to avoid future interest rate uncertainty